 - Charming villages and alluring beauty of panoramic Piedmont

-- Intimate group size of 4 to 8 like-minded travelers
+- Intimate group size of 6 travelers.
+We need a minimum of 4 for a tour to run.

 8 days/7 nights (7 nights in the Langhe, Piedmont)

 Are you looking to discover the culinary and wine delights of northern Italy, without the crowds?
 If you are, then this is the small group tour for you!

 Discover one of Italy's magical wine regions, Piedmont, which Italians call Piemonte.
 Although more and more people are hearing about Piedmont and coming to visit, the region remains quite undiscovered.
 In Piemonte, the rhythms of Italian life, uninterrupted by tourists, can be found everywhere: from the corner bar where the locals grab their daily café to the local festivals that almost always revolve around food and wine.